brand icon Jun2

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-10 responses to “Naturepedic Mattress Review + a video how to assemble it”
+16 responses to “Naturepedic Mattress Review (NOT-sponsored)”

 1. What was the combination of firmness for the coils and latex on the pillow top that you returned that was too soft?
 What is the combo on the classic that you are keeping?